Michaelcrem/workout_app/README.md

 ## Schema Design

 The project consists of three entities, the workout lists, the specific workouts, and the users.
 There is a one to many relationship between the workout list (the one), and the workouts (many).
 Where one workout list can contain many workouts.
+The username table is used to keep track of users and their own private workouts after sucessful authentication through the sign in page.

 ### workout list
  * Each workout list has an id number as a primary key.